 Privacy by design

-We are now opening the courses for public access, to address the general interest, aid businesses competence development and their implementation of the regulation.
+The courses are open for public access, to address the general interest, aid businesses competence development and their implementation of the regulation.

 The course material ranges a broad spectrum and provides an introduction to privacy and data protection legislation including the GDPR, privacy enhancing technologies, privacy management, designing for privacy, and privacy patterns in software design.